-In order to support the Exploration Vision and to guide and focus efforts to protect the health of space-faring crews, Space Flight Health Standards for Human Performance has been developed.
-These standards provide a declaration of acceptable medical risk from the deleterious health and performance effects of space flight, and help target and prioritize biomedical research and technology development efforts, providing target parameters for products and deliverables that support the health maintenance of crews during space missions.
-They also promote operational and vehicle design requirements, and aid in medical decision making during space missions.
+To support the Exploration Vision and to guide and focus efforts to protect the health of space-faring crews, space flight health standards for human performance have been developed.
+These standards provide a declaration of acceptable medical risk from the deleterious health and performance effects of space flight and help target and prioritize biomedical research and technology development efforts, providing target parameters for products and deliverables that support the health maintenance of crews during space missions.
+They also promote operational and vehicle design requirements and aid in medical decision making during space missions.

 The standards are based on the best available scientific and clinical evidence.
 Research findings, lessons learned from previous space missions and in analogue environments, current standards of medical practice, risk management data, and expert recommendations were all considered in the process of setting the standards.
-The process used for setting the standards was modeled on that used by the United States Occupational Safety and Health Administration, but were tailored to meet the unique needs and characteristics associated with the human health aspects of space exploration and the NASA mission.
+The process used for setting the standards was modeled on that used by the United States Occupational Safety and Health Administration (OSHA) but were tailored to meet the unique needs and characteristics associated with the human health aspects of space exploration and the NASA mission.

-These standards shall be periodically and regularly reviewed, and may be updated as new evidence emerges.
+These standards shall be periodically and regularly reviewed.

+The standards may be updated as new evidence emerges.
 Additional standards may be developed as the need arises or is identified.

-Appendix F, Rationale for Space Flight Health Standards for Human Performance,, provides additional information on the content of the standards and supporting information that can help guide actions to address them.
+Appendix F in this Standard provides additional information on the content of the standards and supporting information that can help guide actions to address them.